 The need is to be more strategic and realistic with your marketing efforts.
 A lot has changed in the year 2013.
-For instance let’s take an example of PPC, The keyword which used to cost $1 in the beginning of 2013, now costs almost $2 per click.
+For instance, let’s take an example of PPC, The keyword which used to cost $1 at the beginning of 2013, now costs almost $2 per click.
 Have you been able to double your ROI like this?
 If not, you need to rethink on your paid advertising budgets.

 Let’s take another instance, a simple Facebook Page Post that used to reach 1000 people through organic feeds to the users’ timelines, now reaches 44% less.
 It means you need to opt for Facebook’s paid advertising to reach all your fans.
 You actually have no choice if you wish to stick to using Facebook for business.

 It means you must not be getting the expected ROI from these two channels.
 How about SEO?

 The fact is that if you increase your investments in search engine optimization, you will get more benefits in terms of ROI.